 Let’s orient around some Biblical symbols that are easily recognised.

-The tabernacle was a copy of the real one, which Jesus cleansed after his ascension.
+The tabernacle on earth was a copy of the one in Heaven, which Jesus cleansed after his ascension.

-When asked what baptism is, we explain that it is a symbol of our identification with Christ in His death and resurrection.
+Baptism is a symbol of the Christian’s identification with Christ in His death, burial and resurrection.
 It represents a new birth, and a new life in Christ.

 Jesus continually compared the Kingdom of God to something in the natural world and taught through parables, which were multiple symbols working together to convey a spiritual principle.

-These are just a handful of examples, the Scriptures are replete with symbolism and the symbols reinforce the richness of what we believe.
-The types of Christ (Joseph, Joshua, David and others) are also excellent examples of this.
+These are a handful of examples, but the Scriptures are brimming with symbolism that reinforces the richness of what Christians believe.
+The types of Christ (Joseph, Joshua, David) are also excellent examples of this.

-That said, let’s see if we can delve deeper into the treasure chest of Biblical symbolism.
-The following is my own paraphrase of the major events of the book of Ruth.
-A profound (and timely!) message is revealed simply by assigning symbolic value to each person in the story based on their name:
+That said, let’s see if we can delve deeper into this treasure chest.
+The following is my paraphrase of the major events of the book of Ruth.
+A profound message is revealed simply by assigning symbolic value to each person in the story based on their name:

 Pleasant (Naomi) was sojourning in a foreign land because there was a famine.
 There she was widowed.
 Her husband, Elimelech (My God is King), died and their two sons Mahlon (Sickness) and Kilion (Weakness) also died.
 All that was left were her two daughters-in-law.
 The one, Orpah (Back of the Neck), left her.
 The other, Ruth (Friend), clung to her.